UPPMAX/HPC-python/docs/bianca.rst

 ..
 Note::

+    Bianca has no Internet! ``pip`` will not work!

-    Since we have mirrored conda repositories locally conda will work also on Bianca!
+    Since we have mirrored conda repositories locally `conda` will work also on Bianca!

 - First try conda, as above.